 Audi A4 review

-The Audi A4 has been to finishing school and emerged with very grown up road manners.
-The steering is accurate, body roll is well controlled and wind, road and tyre noise are all kept to a minimum.
-That said, keen drivers will still prefer the more engaging BMW 3 Series.
-Both the economical TDIe and S line versions of the Audi A4 come fitted with sports suspension, and this makes for a hard and unforgiving ride - especially when combined with the larger alloy wheels.
-As a result, we would recommend sticking to SE trim as it provides the best combination of comfort and agility, while four-wheel-drive quattro models give superior all-weather ability.
+The Audi A4 is great to drive.
+Although it lacks the engagement of the BMW 3 Series, the steering is accurate, body roll is well controlled and wind, road and tyre noise are all kept to a minimum.
+The efficient TDIe and S line versions come fitted with sports suspension, which makes for a hard and unforgiving ride - especially when combined with bigger alloy wheels.
+As a result, we would recommend sticking to SE trim as it provides the best combination of comfort and agility, while four-wheel-drive quattro models deliver impressive all-weather ability.
 As for engines, we would go for the 141bhp 2.0-litre TDI diesel, which is both powerful and efficient.
-The 168bhp 1.8 TFSI is the best all-rounder in the petrol line-up, and promises CO2 emissions and claimed economy of 134g/km and 50mpg respectively.
+Petrol buyers should consider the168bhp 1.8 TFSI, as it’s a great all-rounder and promises CO2 emissions and claimed economy of 134g/km and 50mpg respectively.

-Spending time in an Audi A4 is a joy.
-The firm but supportive seats are highly adjustable and the dashboard boasts lovely metal trim and high quality soft-touch plastics.
 Rival makers could still learn a lot from the A4's interior.
+The firm but supportive seats offer lots of adjustment, and the dashboard boasts lovely metal trim and high quality soft-touch plastics.
 Another tick in the box is the amount of standard equipment – even SE trim includes three-zone climate control, Bluetooth connectivity, a 10-speaker stereo, cruise control and rear parking sensors.
-Thanks to generous cabin dimensions, you'll be able to fit two tall passengers in the back, while the 480-litre boot is big for its class.
-The A4 saloon isn't as practical as the A4 Avant estate, but it does have split/fold rear seats, a remote-opening bootlid and useful options such as a load-through ski hatch in the middle of the back seats.
-Up front, there are deep door bins and lots of cubby holes.
+Plus, thanks to generous interior dimensions, you'll be able to fit two tall passengers in the back.
+The 480-litre boot is big for its class, but if you do need more space, the A4 Avant manages 1,430 litres.
+But even the saloon has split-folding rear seats, a remote-opening bootlid and useful options such as a load-through ski hatch in the middle of the back seats.
+Other useful storage includes deep door bind and lots of cubby holes.
 If you’re planning on heading off road, the A4 Allroad model comes equipped with four-wheel drive and 37mm higher suspension than the standard car - although it’s still 20 millimetres lower than the rugged Q5.

-All the engines in the A4 line-up make sense, but the diesel motors are your best bet for a decent mix of performance and economy.
-For business drivers the obvious choice is the 2.0 TDIe 136, which has an official fuel consumption figure of 65.7mpg and emits only 112g/km of CO2, but the more powerful 2.0 TDI 143 offers almost identical figures, though, with average mpg of 63 and emissions that mean it falls into the same company car tax bracket as the lower powered engine.
-What's more, it can be specified without the lowered suspension fitted to TDIe models, making it a better and more comfortable choice.
+All the engines in the A4 line-up are efficient, but it’s the diesels that deliver the best mix of performance and economy.
+For business drivers the obvious choice is the 2.0 TDIe 136, which has an official fuel consumption figure of 65.7mpg and emits only 112g/km of CO2.
+The more powerful 2.0 TDI 143 offers almost identical figures, though, with average mpg of 63 and emissions that mean it falls into the same company car tax bracket as the lower powered engine.
+What's more, it can be specified without the lowered suspension fitted to TDIe models, which makes it a better and more comfortable choice.
 Further up the range, the big engines are fast but thirsty and more expensive to tax.
 The 3.0 V6 TFSI with quattro can only manage 35.0mpg and emits 190g/km, while the range-topping RS4 Avant can only do 26.4mpg and emits a hefty 249g/km.
-As for other ownership costs, we would recommend sticking to the lower spec cars and running costs should be surprisingly affordable.
+As for other ownership costs, we would recommend sticking to the lower spec cars as they offer the best residual values in this class.